adrybakov/wulfric/docs/source/user-guide/conventions/bravais-lattices/mclc/index.rst

 Step 1
 ------

-First step ensures that the first two lattice vectors of the primitive cell are orthogonal to each other.
-We use lattice vectors of the primitive cell.
+First step ensures that the first two lattice vectors of the primitive cell have equal lengths.
+Wulfric uses lattice vectors of the primitive cell for this step.

 * If :math:`\vert \boldsymbol{a}_1\vert = \vert \boldsymbol{a}_2\vert \ne \vert \boldsymbol{a}_3\vert`,